Cade McNown: Chicago Bears

 He was named the Bears' 2000 starter over Matthews (Miller was injured during the preseason), but his performance grew noticeably worse through the season.
 The Bears under McNown fell to 1–6, leading the home crowd to regularly chant for Miller's return.
-He suffered a shoulder injury during the seventh game of the season against Philadelphia, was briefly replaced by Miller, who also suffered an injury and was replaced by Matthews.
+McNown suffered a shoulder injury during the seventh game of the season against Philadelphia, was briefly replaced by Miller, who also suffered an injury and was replaced by Matthews.
 McNown started one more game that season, losing 17–0 to San Francisco as he completed just 9 of 29 passes for 73 yards with an interception.
 He was benched for Matthews for the season finale in Detroit, but came in after Matthews was injured again and led the Bears to an upset win that eliminated the Lions from what appeared to be a sure playoff berth.

 McNown lasted two seasons with the Bears, recording a 3–12 record as a starter.
 Due to his performance, he is considered one of the worst draft picks in team and league history.
 His generally cocky attitude also frequently put him at odds with fans and other players: he told booing fans to stay home from games, and remarked following a 2000 loss to the New York Giants that his receivers were likely "tired" when he overthrew them four times.
 Following the loss to the 49ers that year, a Chicago Tribune report stated elements of the locker room were "in near revolt" over his performance, and his teammates made little effort to refute the story.
 Some players mentioned one of McNown's significant issues was his tendency to boast about his $6.1 million signing bonus in front of veteran players who were earning the league's minimum salary, while he did not attend as many offseason workouts as his fellow quarterbacks and often left early.
 After McNown was ordered to apologize for skipping a charity event, Northwest Herald writer Mike Gibb wrote that although he was young, "immaturity in an NFL quarterback cannot and should not be tolerated" and that "more should be expected of McNown, who is making millions of dollars."